PyMuPDF is a Python binding for the PDF rendering library MuPDF

 Then you might need to export ARCHFLAGS='-arch x86_64' since libmupdf.a is for x86_64 only.

 Finally, please double check setup.py before building.
-Update include_dirs and library_dirs where necessary.
+Update include_dirs and library_dirs if necessary.

 If you however want to make your own binary, have a look at this Wiki page.
 It explains how to use Visual Studio for generating MuPDF in some detail.
-This is also the way, how our binaries have been created.
+This is also the way, how the pre-generated binaries have been created.

 Usage and Documentation

-The underlying graphics library also offers a range of very fast image handling functions which can be used independently from dealing with documents, and which also easily interface with other Python graphics libraries like PIL / Pillow.
+The underlying graphics library also offers a range of very fast image handling functions which can be used independently from dealing with document files, and which also easily interface with other Python graphics libraries like PIL

-You have a number of options to access documentation (made using Sphinx):
+You have a number of options to access documentation: